White Sox end Indians' nine-game winning streak

 Cabrera initially was batting leadoff and playing left field for the White Sox.
 He went 4-for-5 in Chicago's 5-4 loss Saturday.

+Rodon, who encountered a minor blister on his left middle finger in the seventh inning, knows the clubhouse is upbeat about that pursuit and the organization's transitional phase.

+"We are trying to do something special here," Rodon said.
+"We were trying to do it for a while.
+As you see by the moves, it takes some time.
+It's a process.
+Everyone says it's a process, trust the process.
+That's the truth.
+We are just going to go about our business and play hard every day, what (manager Rick Renteria) preaches."

 Indians right-hander Josh Tomlin stifled the White Sox before leaving the game with left hamstring tightness in the fifth inning.
 Cleveland manager Terry Francona and head athletic trainer James Quinlan visited Tomlin at the mound before the start of the fifth.
-Moments later, the Indians summoned right-hander Nick Goody, the first of three Cleveland relievers.
+Moments later, the Indians summoned right-hander Nick Goody, the first of three Cleveland relievers, despite Tomlin's bid to stay in the game.

 Goody struck out the first five batters he faced before surrendering Garcia's home run.

-Tomlin shined in a brief outing, spacing five strikeouts and one hit batsman while throwing 35 of his 56 pitches for strikes.
+Tomlin spaced five strikeouts and one hit batsman while throwing 35 of his 56 pitches for strikes.
 He became the third opposing starter in the past five games to carry a no-hitter into the fifth inning against Chicago.

-Left-hander Carlos Rodon pitched 6 2/3 innings for the White Sox, scattering one run and six hits while striking out nine and walking two.
-Rodon threw a season-high 110 pitches.
-He was making his sixth start after beginning the season on the disabled list with bursitis in his left biceps.
+Tomlin said he is hopeful he will not miss a turn in the rotation.
+He said he suffered a hamstring tweak while fielding a ground ball in the fourth inning.

+"Yeah, it was frustrating on my part," Tomlin said.
+"I didn't really know what happened.
+Maybe if I get off the mound a little better and field the ball in front of me as opposed to getting around it, it wouldn't have happened."

 Tyler Clippard (2-6) earned the victory for Chicago, striking out two and allowing one hit in a scoreless eighth inning.

-Cleveland shortstop Francisco Lindor opened the scoring with a solo home run to left field leading off the third.
+Lindor opened the scoring with a solo home run to left field leading off the third.
+Austin Jackson and Jose Ramirez had two hits apiece for Cleveland.

 NOTES: Cleveland outscored opponents 66-24 during its nine-game winning streak. ...
 The White Sox snapped their nine-game home losing streak.
 The club record is 11, set in 1989. ...
 White Sox hitting coach Todd Steverson was ejected before the top of the sixth inning. ...
 Indians manager Terry Francona on OF Tim Raines, a former teammate who was inducted Sunday into the National Baseball Hall of Fame: "I don't know why it took so long.
 I'm a big fan of his.
 Anybody that played with him (is)."